-A long term loan arranged with a lender selected by the student.
-Commercial banks, credit unions or savings and loan associations are possible lenders.
-Guaranteed Student Loans are guaranteed by the Washington Student Loan Guaranty Association which means that they will repay the loan to the lender in the event of a student loan default.
-Dependent students may borrow up ro \$12,500 for their undergraduate years.
-Independent students may borrow \$15,000 for their undergraduate years.
-Graduate and professional students may borrow \$25,000 for their undergraduate and graduate career.
+Guaranteed Student Loan (GSL) is a long-term need-based loan arranged with a lender selected by the student.
+Commercial banks, credit unions, and savings and loan associations are possible lenders.
+Guaranteed Student Loans are guaranteed by the Washington Student Loan Guarantee Association, which means that they will repay the loan to the lender in the event that the student defaults.